-    NEW! - Bird Mouth Joinery - Bird mouth is an edge joinery method where you can quickly and easily assemble multi-sided containers of 6 to 16 sides from flat wooden staves.
-In this class the student will build two different projects using this intriguing technique;
+Bird Mouth Joinery - Bird mouth is an edge joinery method where you can quickly and easily assemble multi-sided containers of 6 to 16 sides from flat wooden staves.
+In this class the student will build two different projects using this intriguing technique.

 Chip Carving - Chip carving is a great way to begin woodcarving.
 For those already acquainted with carving, much can be learned from the design and discipline chip carving has to offer.
 The tools required are few - two knives - layout tools, sharpening stones, and the results are attractively decorative.

 Sketchup - Jerry Beaudry will bring the world of computer graphics to a level that you can understand.
 This class will focus on the Basic and intermediate steps needed so you can design a piece of furniture or cabinetry.

 Holiday Gift Making - Make up to four Holiday Gift items - Coasters, cutting board, Clip board, Kitchen utensils, etc.